We have two main sources of income: statutory contributions from our membership, and voluntary funding for our

 Our financial management is governed by our legal framework: the Constitution, the General Regulations and the Financial Regulations.

 We produce annual financial statements in accordance with internationally accepted accounting standards that are subject to independent external audit.
-Our current external auditor is the Office of the Auditor General of Canada, who was appointed by the General Assembly in November 2015 for a three-year term, which was renewed in November 2018 for 3 additional years.
+Consistent with the best practice of regular external auditor rotation, the Supreme Audit Office of Poland began a three-year audit term in 2022, replacing the Office of the Auditor General of Canada.

 We continuously review our funding mechanism to ensure that we have a strong financial, legal and ethical framework that provides confidence to members and donors on how their funding is used.